 According to NerdWallet, 32% of homeowners bought their home with 5% or less, while another 16% bought with 6-10% down.

 Are you looking for ways to get that down payment pulled together?
-Check out our blog article on how to quickly save for a down payment for practical, easy to implement ways to quickly save up!
+Check out our article on low down payment loans.

 While some people have a family member or loved one that can help with a down payment, not everyone does.
 It’s important to know that there are thousands of down payment assistance programs available, offered regionally or even nationally, with some of them specifically created to help first time buyers.